-Black Friday and Cyber Monday are big sale days for gamers, whether you’re looking for hardware, software, or some gifts for your fellow gamers in the coming holiday season.
-If there are any games or consoles you want to buy, this month is the time to do it!
+Black Friday and Cyber Monday are big sale days for gamers.
+Whether you’re looking for hardware or software you should be able to find something to buy for the coming holiday season.
+If there are any games or consoles you want to buy, this month is the time to do it.

-Whether you’re buying for yourself, or making your Christmas purchases on behalf of your gamer friends and family members, here’s everything you need to know to get the most out of the big post-Thanksgiving sales!
+Whether you’re buying for yourself or making Christmas purchases for others, here’s everything gamers need to know to get the most out of the big post-Thanksgiving sales.

-Black Friday is the name of the infamous Friday following America’s Thanksgiving celebration, which is marked as the beginning of the Christmas shopping season.
-As such, everything is steeply discounted, and this has made Black Friday the best time of year to shop for anything for which you don’t want to pay full price.
+Black Friday is the name of the infamous Friday following America’s Thanksgiving celebration.
+It marks the beginning of the Christmas shopping season.
+As such, tons of products are steeply discounted.

-Cyber Monday is the Monday immediately following Black Friday, a time when online retailers noted that online sales increased markedly.
-As the name suggests, this is the day for online sales, and is considered a more relaxed alternative to Black Friday, since you don’t have to go into a store and compete with physical crowds.
+Cyber Monday is the Monday immediately following Black Friday, a time when online retailers noted that their sales sharply increased.
+As the name suggests, this is the day for online sales, and is a more relaxed alternative to Black Friday.
+Since you don’t have to go into a store and compete with physical crowds, it’s less intense.

 What Can You Get in These Sales?

 The appeal of Black Friday and Cyber Monday sales is that almost every retailer participates.
 This means the variety of items you can find is staggering.